palazzem/django-cash-register/README.rst

 Django cash register
 ====================

-A Django application that exposes a set of endpoints to print your recipes with cash registers.
+A Django application that exposes a set of endpoints to print your receipts with supported cash registers.

 Support
 -------